 All taxi drivers in Derbyshire Dales District are required to comply with the District Council's conditions [PDF 50.4KB] relating to fares and journeys.

-Having taken the above factors into consideration, if you think that you have been overcharged and are unable to resolve the issue with the driver/operator of a Private Hire Vehicle, please contact the District Council's Licensing Officer on 01629 761288 or e-mail us: email@example.com.
+Having taken the above factors into consideration, if you think that you have been overcharged and are unable to resolve the issue with the driver/operator of a Private Hire Vehicle, please contact the District Council's Licensing Team on 01629 761313 or e-mail us: email@example.com.

 In order to assist us in investigating your complaint, you will need to provide the following details:

 - Pick up point and drop off point

 - Fare charged